 #3.
 “Avoid hospitalizations if possible…really!”
 This rule is especially critical for the elderly.
 “Infections run rampant in hospitals,” continues Dreher.

 “According to the Centers for Disease Control and Prevention, on any given day, one in 25 hospital patients has a hospital-acquired infection.”

 # 4. “Organize shifts among relatives to ensure the patient is always accompanied if hospitalized.”
 Of course, this is not always possible for some individuals.

 This is why it’s crucial for you to have a strong basic knowledge of medicine to potentially catch oversights!

-Recently I was hospitalized for elective surgery and needed to be accompanied to the bathroom.
-I returned to my bed and the CNA exited the room.
+One day I was hospitalized for elective surgery and needed to be accompanied to the bathroom.
+I returned to my bed and the CNA then exited the room.